Kenta Yamashita: Super GT

 In 2015, Yamashita made his debut in GT300 class with Porsche Team KTR alongside Alexandre Imperatori.
-Then he made one off appearance the next season with Tsuchiya Engineering.
-Then he stayed with the team for full time.
-That season he won his first race alongside Takamitsu Matsui.
+He then made one off appearance the next season with Tsuchiya Engineering.
+He stayed with the team full time afterwards.
+That season, he won his first race alongside Takamitsu Matsui.

-Yamashita made one off appearance with Racing Project Bandoh in Fuji Speedway.
-Then for 2018 he steps up to GT500 with Bandoh, as he replaces Yuhi Sekiguchi.
+Yamashita made a one off appearance with Racing Project Bandoh in Fuji Speedway.
+Then for 2018, he stepped up to GT500 with Bandoh, as he replaced Yuhi Sekiguchi.
 Yamashita then transferred to Lexus Team Wako's LeMans, replacing Felix Rosenqvist, who left Super GT to compete in the IndyCar Series.
 He then with Kazuya Oshima won the title at the final race of the season.
 That would be Team LeMans final title as the team discontinued their campaign in GT500.
 For 2020, Yamashita initially did not listed to compete in Super GT as he was focused to do WEC.
-But because of the pandemic happened, he did couple of races in that year.
+But because of the pandemic, he only ran a couple of races in that year.
 He covered up for Heikki Kovalainen at Team SARD for Round 1 because Kovalalinen unable to enter Japan.
-Then Yamashita do 2 rounds to replaces Nick Cassidy, as Cassidy began preparations for his debut in the 2021 FIA Formula E World Championship.
+Then Yamashita would race in two rounds as he replaced Nick Cassidy, as Cassidy began preparations for his debut in the 2021 FIA Formula E World Championship.

-Yamashita then returns to the series full time in 2021 with new Rookie Racing with his former champion pair Oshima.
-During his time with the team he won 2 races, and couple of podiums.
-For 2024, he moves to 2023 champion team Team au TOM'S to pair with Sho Tsuboi as he replaces Ritomo Miyata.
+In 2021, Yamashita returned to the series full time in 2021, this time with new Rookie Racing with his former champion pair Oshima.
+During his time with the team, he won two races, and couple of podiums.
+For 2024, he moved to 2023 champion team Team au TOM'S to pair with Sho Tsuboi as he replaced Ritomo Miyata.